Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 Key Legislative Elements

-The features listed below are intended to provide a framework from which policy options may be considered.52 A jurisdiction considering new legislation should consult with counsel.
+The features listed below are intended to provide a framework from which policy options may be considered.64 A jurisdiction considering new legislation should consult with counsel.

 - Hands-on testing, including firing testing, to demonstrate safe use of firearms.

-- Renewal process includes background check and testing as described above (Massachusetts).
+- Renewal process includes background check and safety training requirements

 - Fee for license is set at a level sufficient to cover administrative costs associated with licensing system.

-- Firearm seller or transferor must obtain a copy of the purchaser’s license, record a description of the firearm purchased, and forward this record to law enforcement.54
+- Firearm seller or transferor must obtain a copy of the purchaser’s license, record a description of the firearm purchased, and forward this record to law enforcement.65

 - Cassandra K. Crifasi, et al., “Association Between Firearm Laws and Homicide in Urban Counties,” Journal of Urban Health 95, no. 3 (2018): 383–390.